View video tutorial

 Reference Binding (Immutable Binding)

-➔ If we want to define a constant of type JavaScript object or array, JavaScript binds a constant reference (immutable binding) to the object itself.
+➔ For any constant of type JavaScript Object or JavaScript Array, JavaScript binds a constant reference (immutable binding) with the object itself.
 So new assignments are not possible but the object's properties or array values can be changed without any problems.

 ➔ Remember: Constants of primitive types (e.g. number, string, boolean) are inherently immutable, so the value cannot be changed.
 However, object properties and array values can still be changed.